Spark Architecture & Internals

 for i in range(100):

-rdd.count() # Force materialization
+rdd.count() # ← Force materialization (checkpoint is lazy!)

 Or for DataFrames: